 Ellis Family Farms Sustainable Agriculture

-Ellis Family Farms is verified in MAEAP for all crops produced and Animal Welfare Approved for our laying flock.
+Ellis Family Farms is verified in MAEAP for all crops produced.
 MAEAP stands for Michigan’s Agriculture Environmental Assurance Program and certifies environmentally sustainable agricultural practices.

 (Many years ago while doing research I discovered a site which is what I based the farm standards upon.
 The site is ATTRA.
 You can find it at ATTRA (attar.ncat.org/attar-pub/).
 PLEASE READ the insert from ATTRA at the end of this article.)